danomatika/ofxLua/README.md

 ### Which version to use?

-The master branch of ofxLua will work with the current stable version of OpenFrameworks and can be considered *relatively* stable.
+The master branch of ofxLua will work with the current stable version of openFrameworks and can be considered *relatively* stable.

-Previous versions are tagged using [Semantic Versioning](http://semver.org) with the updates to newer versions of OpenFrameworks and Lua noted in the changelog, CHANGES.txt.
+Previous versions are tagged using [Semantic Versioning](http://semver.org) with the updates to newer versions of openFrameworks and Lua noted in the changelog, CHANGES.txt.
 You can select the tag in the Github "Current Branch" menu or clone and check it out using git.

-If you want to use ofxLua with a previous version of OpenFrameworks, find the tag corresponding to your OF version by looking at [the changelog](https://github.com/danomatika/ofxLua/blob/master/CHANGES.txt) or [releases](https://github.com/danomatika/ofxLua/releases).
+If you want to use ofxLua with a previous version of openFrameworks, find the tag corresponding to your OF version by looking at [the changelog](https://github.com/danomatika/ofxLua/blob/master/CHANGES.txt) or [releases](https://github.com/danomatika/ofxLua/releases).
 Note that the ofxLua tag and OF version do not match.

 For example,